 As we protect our national security, we must be mindful to balance individual privacy rights with public safety.
 Recent revelations regarding government abuses under the guise of national security illustrate the need for robust oversight and transparency within our national security apparatus.
 We must address these abuses and work to ensure our national security and restore faith in government.
 Toward that end, I have sponsored legislation to expand the Privacy and Civil Liberties Oversight Board’s authority to play a watchdog role over surveillance conducted for purposes beyond counterterrorism and modernize our email privacy laws.

 More on Homeland Security

-Washington, DC – Rep. Trey Gowdy (SC-04) released the following statement after being named Chairman of the House Judiciary Subcommittee on Crime, Terrorism, Homeland Security and Investigations:
+Washington, DC – Rep. Trey Gowdy (SC-04) released the following statement after Mike Pompeo was nominated to be Secretary of State:

 “Mike Pompeo is smart, hardworking, and uniquely qualified to serve as our next Secretary of State.
 From his time at West Point, to the private sector, to Congress, and most recently as the Director of the CIA, Mike has excelled at every responsibility given to him.
 The quality of his service is matched only by his commitment to the safety and betterment of our country.
 I look forward to his confirmation as Secretary of State."

 Washington, DC - Last night, Rep. Gowdy (SC-04) joined Martha MacCallum on Fox News to discuss the House Intelligence Committee's investigation.

 Congressman Trey Gowdy partnered with health and law enforcement officials to educate the public on the rise of human trafficking in the Upstate at a symposium Friday.